VeronicaLoy/pulmonary-fibrosis-progression/README.md

 The app requires patient details to be indicated, and a zip folder containing CT scans of patients lungs in to be uploaded before prediction.
 The CT scans has to be in .dcm format.
 A sample of this zip folder of .dcm images can be found under `sample dataset` folder.

 Alternatively, you can access the app [here](http://54.186.100.151:8501/).
-Due to hosting limitations, the model hosted at the aforementioned url is a simplied version, which contains three out of four models in the ensemble - the MLP model, EfficientNet model, and Huber Linear model. (see section on About the Model below for more information).
+Due to hosting limitations, the publicly hosted model is a simplied version, which contains three out of four models in the ensemble - the MLP model, EfficientNet model, and Huber Linear model (see section on About the Model below for more information).
 The application will be hosted on at the aforementioned link for a period of 2 months, till 31st December 2020.